Your AI Agent Has Root Access — Are You Treating It Like a Privileged Service Account?

 Why Should CTOs Treat AI Agents Like Privileged Service Accounts?

 Think about what happens during a prompt injection attack.
-An adversary crafts input that causes the agent to take unintended actions — forwarding emails, exfiltrating data through Slack messages, modifying records in Salesforce.
-The blast radius isn’t determined by the attack’s sophistication.
-It’s determined by the permissions the agent already holds.
+An adversary crafts input that causes the agent to take unintended actions — forwarding emails, exfiltrating data through Slack messages, modifying records in Salesforce, installing a backdoor for persistence.
+The blast radius is not determined by the attack’s sophistication.
+It is determined by the permissions the agent already holds.
+A well-crafted prompt injection against an agent with gmail.readonly scope on a single folder can leak exactly that folder.
+A poorly-crafted prompt injection against an agent with gmail.full and drive.full and slack:write can leak everything.

 What Does the Principle of Least Privilege Look Like for AI Agents?